HyechurnJang/pygics/README.md

 version : 1.1.2

-last change : add pygics component client, arrange logs
+last change : raise condition, encoding

 ## What is Pygics?